cea-sec/openwec/doc/subscription.md

 In its documentation, Microsoft states that Normal mode uses a Pull delivery mode (meaning that its the collector who connects to Windows machines and retrieve their event logs).
 It seems to be a mistake, as the exported configuration of a subscription configured in Normal mode clearly specifies that it is SourceInitiated in Push mode.

-## Principals filter
+## Client filter

-It is possible to filter the client Kerberos principals that can see a subscription.
-The comparison is **case-sensitive**.
+It is possible to filter the clients that can see a subscription.
+The comparison is **case-insensitive** by default.

 There are three filtering modes:
 * `None` (default): no filtering based on Kerberos principal
 * `Only [princ, ...]`: the subscription will only be shown to the listed principals
 * `Except [princ, ...]`: the subscription will be shown to everyone except the listed principals

-The principals filter can be configured using openwec cli:
+The client filter can be configured using openwec cli:
 *  `openwec subscriptions edit <subscription> filter set <mode> [princ, ...]` configures the principals filter.
 *  `openwec subscriptions edit <subscription> filter princs {add,delete,set} [princ, ...]` manages the principals in the filter.